 WaniKani Forums: Like Counter: Do you want to check if you’re running out of likes?
 Do you want to know how many likes you’ve got on the forums for the last 24h?
 Well, this script allows you to do just that

-Note: Scripts are to be used on the computer and they’re not supposed to work on smartphones.
+Scripts are to be used on the computer and they’re not supposed to work on smartphones.
 For Android however, there’s a way to do it.
 Take into consideration that this method wasn’t tested on all the scripts released, so you might find some not working.
-For more information about this, check the hyperlink I added.
+For more information about this, check the link I just shared above.

-Also related to using scripts on smartphones, there are non-official apps available both on the Play Store and on the App Store that come with some of the most wanted scripts integrated (linked at the very end of the next chapter).
+There are also non-official apps for both iOS and Android that come with some of the most wanted scripts integrated (linked at the very end of the next chapter).

 8. Threads on the forums that you should know about.

 In here, I have listed threads/sections of the forums that I believe you should know about in order to improve your Japanese.

 The Ultimate Additional Japanese Resources List: Like the name itself says, the community gathered a list of the most popular resources, from textbooks to podcasts, in order to help you take your Japanese to the next level.
 Need to find a complement to Wanikani?
 It’s there.
 Need to find a place where you can practice with natives?
 It’s there.
 When in need to find something, start there.

 Resources for Starting to Read Japanese Content: This thread made by my lovely friend Radish gives you a detailed perspective on how to approach reading in Japanese.
 You’ll find resources for all levels of Japanese, how to buy books, etc. If it’s about reading practice, it’s probably there.